 Richard has been the Executive Director of CAYSA since November 2015.

 As a youth in the Dallas area, he played recreational soccer, indoor and out, both in organized leagues and in pick-up games with friends.
 Soccer was set aside while he earned his BA in Linguistics from the University of Texas.
 When his oldest son’s team needed a coach, Richard became a parent coach with better intentions than coaching skills.
 Over the years, he has worked on improving that.
-Through STYSA and the USSF, he has earned the USSF U6-U8, U10-U12, E, State D licenses, and the USYS National Youth Certificate.
-Through the NSCAA, he has completed numerous courses including Levels 3, 6, Goalkeeping 2, Reading the Game, and the Director of Coaching diploma.
+Through STYSA and the USSF, he has earned the USSF U6-U8, U10-U12, E, and State D licenses, as well as the USYS National Youth Certificate.
+Through United Soccer Coaches (formerly the NSCAA), he has completed numerous courses including Levels 3, 6, Goalkeeping 2, Reading the Game, and the Director of Coaching diploma.

 Before joining CAYSA, Richard had run his own businesses since 1992, as well as serving as a coach, commissioner, Registrar, and Director of Coach Education for a local soccer club.